kabanero-io/kabanero-foundation/design/digest.md

 - **post-build**.
 Although we've prevalidated the container digest was active prior to build, there is a time-of-check, time-of-use issue where the digest of the tag specified in `.appsody-config.yaml`.
 It is possible that the container tag has been reassigned to a container with a different digest.

 - **pre-deploy**.
-Prior to deploying an application the digest of the underlying base application stack can be examined for matches with active application stacks.
+Prior to deploying an application the labels of the underlying base application stack can be examined for matches with active application stacks.

 - **ad-hoc**.
 Using the CLI and REST APIs (via Kabanero Unique Experience), the active application stacks version container digests can be interrogated to see if are the same as when the stack was activated.
-The operator will store the digest of a given application stack version when it is first activated and update the status field of the Stack CR with the `first-activation-digest` as well as display the `current-digest` when the Stack CR is retrieved.
+The operator will store the digest of a given application stack version when it is first activated and update the status field of the Stack CR with the `digest-at-activation`.

-- **periodic**.
-The Kabanero operator can interrogate the active appliation stacks container digests to see if they are the same as when the stack was activated.
-(This detection alternative is not-implemented by the implementation for this feature.)

 ### Governance actions